abshamsft/azure-docs/articles/log-analytics/log-analytics-network-performance-monitor-service-endpoint.md

 ms.author: abshamsft

 ---
-# Service Endpoint Monitor
+# Service Connectivity Monitor

-You can use the Service Endpoint Monitor capability in [Network Performance Monitor](log-analytics-network-performance-monitor.md) to monitor network connectivity to any endpoint that has an open TCP port.
+You can use the Service Connectivity Monitor capability in [Network Performance Monitor](log-analytics-network-performance-monitor.md) to monitor network connectivity to any service, application or host endpoint.
 Such endpoints include websites, SaaS applications, PaaS applications, and SQL databases.

-You can perform the following functions with Service Endpoint Monitor:
+You can perform the following functions with Service Connectivity Monitor:

 - Monitor the network connectivity to your applications and network services from multiple branch offices or locations.
 Applications and network services include Office 365, Dynamics CRM, internal line-of-business applications, and SQL databases.
 - Use built-in tests to monitor network connectivity to Office 365 and Dynamics 365 endpoints.